CUCyber/presentations/networking/firewall.md

 ## Go Around

-* bypass the firewall altogether by finding an entry point that does not route through the firewall
+* Bypass the firewall altogether by finding an entry point that does not route through the firewall
-* example: Send a phishing email into the network and create a backdoor on a users computer.
+* Example: Send a phishing email into the network and create a backdoor on a users computer.

 ## Custom Packets

-* craft a packet that does not trigger rules
+* Craft a packet that does not trigger rules
-* hard to do based on the layers of rules typically involved
+* Hard to do based on the layers of rules typically involved

 ## Avoiding Signatures